matt-gardner/pra/input/experiment_spec.md

 experiments, where just one thing changes across the set.

 Also note that the files that are loaded with a `load` statement can themselves have `load` statements, so you can go as deep with this as you care to.
+And, in a few rare circumstances, you may want to delete a parameter that was specificied in something you loaded, instead of just overriding it.
+You can do that with the `delete` keyword, such as `"matrix accept policy":
+"delete"`.

 And that, along with reading the links above on what each of these parameters actually _means_, should be enough to get you started using this.
 There are some examples of experiment